Norbyte/ositools/APIDocs.md

 `query NRD_CharacterGetComputedStat([in](CHARACTERGUID)_Character, [in](STRING)_Stat, [in](INTEGER)_IsBaseStat, [out](INTEGER)_Value)`

 Returns a computed stat value of the specified character. `_Stat` must be one of the following:
-MaxMp, APStart, APRecovery, APMaximum, Strength, Finesse, Intelligence, Vitality, Memory, Wits, Accuracy, Dodge, CriticalChance, FireResistance, EarthResistance, WaterResistance, AirResistance, PoisonResistance, ShadowResistance, CustomResistance, LifeSteal, Sight, Hearing, Movement, Initiative, ChanceToHitBoost.
+MaxMp, APStart, APRecovery, APMaximum, Strength, Finesse, Intelligence, Vitality, Memory, Wits, Accuracy, Dodge, CriticalChance, PhysicalResistance, PiercingResistance, CorrosiveResistance, MagicResistance, FireResistance, EarthResistance, WaterResistance, AirResistance, PoisonResistance, ShadowResistance, CustomResistance, LifeSteal, Sight, Hearing, Movement, Initiative, ChanceToHitBoost.

 If `_Character` is a nonexistent character or no stat named `_Stat` exists, the query fails.